 The Law Enforcement Associate of Technical Studies degree includes courses that are required to become employed as a peace officer in Ohio.
 An individual must successfully complete the state-mandated training and pass the certification examination sponsored by the Ohio Peace Officer Training academy (OPOTA).

 Marion Technical College offers the state mandated curriculum to become a certified peace officer in Ohio through the Marion Law Enforcement Academy.
-The courses are offered Monday through Thursday evenings and Saturdays.
+The courses are offered Monday through Thursday evenings.
 Upon successful completion of all academy requirements, students will be eligible to take the OPOTC exam.

 Applicants should be between the ages of 21 - 35 to become employed by police agencies under civil service.
-Some police departments and sheriff offices not under civil service may ire past the age of 35.
+Some police departments and sheriff offices not under civil service may hire past the age of 35.

 Students who want to earn an Associate of Applied Science in Criminal Justice degree may apply a portion of the Marion Law Enforcement Academy credits toward the degree.

 STUDENT LEARNING OUTCOMES